beckn/protocol-specifications-new/schema/EnergyResource/v0.2/README.md

 ## Introduction

-The **EnergyResource** schema extends the core Beckn `Item` entity to represent tradable energy resources in Peer-to-Peer (P2P) energy trading systems.
+The **EnergyResource** schema composes with the core Beckn `Item` entity to represent tradable energy resources in Peer-to-Peer (P2P) energy trading systems.
 This schema defines the characteristics of energy being traded, including source type, delivery mode, certification status, and availability details.

 ### Use Cases